-Let’s examine, for just a moment, what exactly makes these wings so special.
+Let’s examine what exactly makes these Tabasco chicken wings so special.
 They’re not traditional hot wings.
 Nor are they barbecue wings.
-In fact, contrary to what you may believe to be good and true with regard to wings, there’s actually a little something sweet about them.
-Wait, we know what you’re thinking.
-But it’s only insomuch as it offsets the tang of vinegar and the fiery heat of Tabasco.
-So to repeat ourselves, what’s so special about these wings?
-We think maybe you just sorta gotta experience them to understand.
+In fact, contrary to what you may believe to be good and true with regard to wings, there’s actually a little something sweet about them but only insomuch as it offsets the tang of vinegar and the fiery heat of Tabasco.
+You just sorta gotta experience them to understand.–Renee Schettler Rossi

 - Quick Glance